Njack-IITP/IITP-Connect/README.md

 ## Branch Policy
 1. **master** - This branch contains the most stable version of the application.

-1. **development** - This branch contains the application at it's current state.
+1. **development** - This branch contains the application at its current state.
 All the changes and pull-requests should be made here.
 It will be merged to the **master** branch from time to time.

 ## Contributing
 Read the [Contributing guidelines](CONTRIBUTING.md) to get started.
 This project follows the [MVVM architectural Pattern](https://developer.android.com/jetpack/docs/guide).